-Qualitative Methods course is intended to introduce the doctoral student to the philosophy and methods of qualitative research.
-Through an examination of the evolution of qualitative methodology, various forms of qualitative research, the ways to conduct qualitative inquiry and examples of various qualitative methods, students will understand how to conduct qualitative inquiry.
+The purpose of this course is to introduce doctoral students to the philosophy and methods of qualitative research.
+Through an examination of the evolution of qualitative methodology, the various forms of qualitative research, the ways to conduct qualitative inquiry, and examples of various qualitative methods, students will understand how to conduct qualitative inquiry

-US6103: Research Seminar II: Quantitative Research Methods (3 Credits)
+Research Seminar II: Quantitative Methods

-This course provides students with advanced concepts and methods in quantitative, social science research.
-Students and instructor will critically examine a large number of peer reviewed journal articles with the goal of enhancing the student's understanding of the logic and application of quantitative research methods.
+This is an advanced course in quantitative, social science research methods.
+Together, the students and instructor critically examine a large number of peer reviewed journal articles with the goal of enhancing the student's understanding of the logic and application of quantitative research methods.